 In both the Southeast and Mid-Atlantic Districts, Mr. Kolodziej has coordinated training and professional learning for AP, GE, and AAPS teachers.
 He has facilitated professional development sessions at the school, district, region, national, and worldwide levels.
 He served as the lead facilitator for the DoDEA Americas Advanced Academic Summit in September 2019.
 Mr. Kolodziej has been a co-presenter of numerous topics at the Southeast and Mid-Atlantic District Leadership Conferences, the DoDEA Worldwide Leadership Conference, the College of William and Mary, and the National Association for Gifted Children (NAGC) Virtual Conference.
 He has also facilitated community seminars for parents and stakeholders on talent development and mitigating student underachievement.

 A lifelong learner, Mr. Kolodziej has completed College Board institutes in AP Biology and AP Government.
 In 2019, Mr. Kolodziej became AVID (Advancement via Individual Determination) certified and participated in AVID Center’s Path to Schoolwide Leadership training.
 He expects to earn a master’s degree in Educational Leadership from Marymount University in December 2021.
 He is thankful to serve as an educator and a leader of learning among America’s military-connected students, and as one of his own former principals taught him, “There is no nobler profession than to touch the next generation!”

-Mr. Kolodziej is a proud husband and father, married to Heather Elizabeth Kolodziej, with children Dillon (8), Mary Elizabeth (6), Micah (4), and Brigid (2).
+Mr. Kolodziej is a proud husband and father, married to Heather Elizabeth Kolodziej, with children Dillon (8), Mary Elizabeth (6), Micah (4), Brigid (2), and Josephine May (11 months).